PPgp/bayesLifeHIV/README.md

 The scaling (which uses adjusted logit) is implemented in the function ``scale.hiv.trajectories()``.
 One can pass a dataset of trajectories (in the same format as HIVprevTrajectories) and a dataset of one time series per country (in the same format as HIVprevalence).

 We have chosen to process this step outside of **bayesLifeHIV**, as it does not make sense to include weird unscaled trajectories in the package.
+However, if a user passes own trajectories to the prediction function, the argument ``scale.hivtraj`` can be set to ``TRUE`` in which case scaling of the trajectories to the HIVprevalence dataset is performed on the fly.